Nasser bin Hamad Al Khalifa: Endurance racing and athletics

 In December 2006, Al Khalifa led the Bahrain National Endurance team in the Doha Asian Games.
 He won a silver medal in the individual race and the six-member Bahraini squad came second in the overall team event.
 In September 2007, Al Khalifa led the Bahrain National Endurance team in the European Open held at Portugal.
 He came in 8th place in the individual race and the Bahrain team came in second place and won a silver medal.

-In October 2018, Al Khalifa competed at the 2018 Ironman World Championship and completed the race in 57th place of his category that was held in Kailua-Kona, Hawaii.

-In July 2022, Al Khalifa riding his horse Lola de Jalima, captained the Royal Endurance Team that won the 120-kilometre race and the 160-kilometre race, clocking 5 hours, 48 minutes and 59 seconds in Slovakia.
+In October 2018, Al Khalifa won the 2018 Ironman World Championship title in his category.
+In July 2022, Al Khalifa, riding his horse Lola de Jalima, captained the Royal Endurance Team that won the 120-kilometre race and the 160-kilometre race, clocking 5 hours, 48 minutes and 59 seconds in Slovakia.
 In October 2022, Al Khalifa won gold at the FEI Endurance World Championship for Young Horses riding the mare Lola de Jalima in Vic, Spain.

-Earlier in June 2024, he led the Royal Endurance Team to victory in the 120-kilometer race at the Šamorín Championship in Slovakia, showcasing his exceptional leadership and competitive spirit.

-In September 2024, Shaikh Nasser achieved a significant milestone by winning his second consecutive title at the 160-kilometer FEI World Endurance Championship held in Monpazier, France.
-Competing against 118 riders from 39 countries, Shaikh Nasser secured first place, solidifying his status as a leading figure in endurance racing.
+Earlier in June 2024, he and the Royal Endurance Team won in the 120-kilometer race at the Šamorín Championship in Slovakia.
+In September 2024, Al Khalifa achieved won the 160-kilometer FEI World Endurance Championship held in Monpazier, France.
+In December 2025, he won the Mohammed bin Rashid Al Maktoum Global Sports Award in the Arab Sports Personality category.

 Energy and natural resources

 Al Khalifa was appointed in 2021 as the deputy chairman of the higher committee for energy and natural resources.
 The Supreme Committee for Energy and Natural Resource's responsibility is to review the national energy strategy of the Kingdom of Bahrain.
 The committee is also responsible for setting the strategy of the current oil expansion project in Bahrain including the Bapco Modernization Programme (BMP).
 He became the chairman of (Nogaholding) where the countries energy industry is transitioning towards sustainable energy production.
-Under his leadership, (Nogaholding) has begun to set various plans to maximize value creation, search for optimize solutions while tapping into alternative energy sources to ensure the company’s goals are in line to meet the Kingdom’s energy requirements and global competition.

-In December 2023, during a Bapco Energies board meeting chaired by Shaikh Nasser, the company reinforced its commitment to adopting advanced technologies and expanding Bahrain’s renewable energy portfolio.
-This initiative supports the Kingdom's transition toward a more sustainable and diversified energy future.

-In March 2024, Shaikh Nasser bin Hamad Al Khalifa, as Chairman of Bapco Energies, spearheaded a strategic partnership with TotalEnergies to optimize the operations of Bahrain's Sitra refinery and enhance petroleum product trading.
+In March 2024, Al Khalifa, as Chairman of Bapco Energies, spearheaded a strategic partnership with TotalEnergies to optimize the operations of Bahrain's Sitra refinery and enhance petroleum product trading.
 This collaboration aligns with Bahrain's National Energy Strategy, emphasizing the diversification of energy resources and the promotion of sustainability.